Fund overview & performance

 Performance

-Exposure to U.S. Growth Fund had a negative impact on performance because of stock selection in the information technology, financials, industrials and health care sectors.
-Exposure to U.S. Value was also negative because of stock selection in the industrials, health care and communication services sectors.
+Exposure to U.S. Growth Fund detracted from performance because of stock selection in the industrials, information technology, health care and financials sectors.
+Exposure to International Growth detracted because of stock selection in the financials, materials and utilities sectors.
+Exposure to Canadian Focus Value also detracted from performance.

 Portfolio activity